-- An inflatable nylon curtain with a gas generator concealed behind the headliner and above the doors. - The headliner will flex to open above the side doors to allow air curtain deployment. - The same warning light, electronic control and diagnostic unit as used for the front airbags. - Two crash sensors located under the outboard side of the front seats, attached near the floor. - Two crash sensors located at the base of the "C" pillars above the wheel house. - An inflatable nylon bag (airbag) with a gas generator concealed behind the outboard bolster of the driver and front passenger seatbacks. - A special seat cover to allow airbag deployment (front seats only).
+- An inflatable nylon curtain with a gas generator concealed behind the headliner and above the - The headliner will flex to open above the side doors to allow air curtain deployment. - The same warning light, electronic control and diagnostic unit as used for the front airbags. - Two crash sensors located under the outboard side of the front seats, attached near the floor. - Two crash sensors located at the base of the "C" pillars above the

-Side air curtains and side air bags, in combination with seat belts, can help reduce the risk of severe injuries in the event of a significant side impact collision.
+Side air curtains and side airbags, in combination with safety belts, can help reduce the risk of severe injuries in the event of a significant side impact collision.

 The side air curtains are mounted to the sheet metal above the first and second row seats.
-In certain lateral collisions, the air curtain and seat-mounted side air bag on the side affected by the collision will be inflated, even if the respective seat is not occupied.
+In certain lateral collisions, the air curtain and seat-mounted side airbag on the side affected by the collision will be inflated, even if the respective seat is not occupied.
 The air curtain was designed to inflate between the side window area and occupant to further enhance the head protection provided to occupants in side impact collisions.
-The seat-mounted side air bag was designed to inflate between the door panel and occupant to further enhance the protection provided occupants in side impact collision.
+The seat-mounted side airbag was designed to inflate between the door panel and occupant to further enhance the protection provided occupants in side impact collision.

-The side air curtain system SRS is designed to activate when the vehicle sustains lateral deceleration sufficient to cause the sensors to close an electrical circuit that initiates air curtain and seat-mounted side air bag inflation.
+The side air curtain system SRS is designed to activate when the vehicle sustains lateral deceleration sufficient to cause the sensors to close an electrical circuit that initiates air curtain and seat-mounted side airbag inflation.

-The fact that the side air curtain and seat-mounted side air bag did not inflate in a collision does not mean that something is wrong with the system.
+The fact that the side air curtain and seat-mounted side airbag did not inflate in a collision does not mean that something is wrong with the system.
 Rather, it means the forces were not of the type sufficient to cause activation.
 The side air curtain system is designed to inflate in side impact collisions, not roll-over, rear impact, frontal or near-frontal collisions, unless the collision causes sufficient lateral deceleration.